techidaily/site-some-skills/source/_posts/12-surprising-tricks-you-never-knew-about-using-preview-on-your-mac.md

 ![The Copy Subejct option in Preview in macOS.](https://static1.howtogeekimages.com/wordpress/wp-content/uploads/2024/04/the-copy-subejct-option-in-preview-in-macos.jpeg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/FATJWpNYmio?si=72ugPTb3vJXz6cAM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  The subject will be copied to your clipboard so that you can paste it into another app.
 Alternatively, go to File > New from Clipboard to create a new image.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/LaWcXdTn5SE?si=QbxEkX-4a17J5RVs&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ##  Undo All Your Edits